-Cub Lake Hike: Explore Lesser-Known Places in Rocky Mountain National Park, Colorado
+Cub Lake Trail Hike: Explore Lesser-Known Places in Rocky Mountain National Park, Colorado

-A herd of deer grazing on an open meadow with yellow grass stopped us in our tracks.
+A gang of deer grazing on an open meadow covered with yellow grass stopped us in our tracks.
 It wasn’t even 2 miles since we’d swirled onto Moraine Park Road, and the place already surpassed all our expectations.
-First it was a small, fenced area that added a splash of golden fall color to Moraine Park.
-And now this… The whole group of deer oblivious to visitors flocking to this particular spot with their cameras pointed at the wild animals.
+First it was a small, fenced area that added a splash of golden fall color to the area.
+And now this… The whole group of deer oblivious to visitors flocking to this particular spot with their cameras pointed at the wild animals…

 Not being spoiled by such candid moments often, we – mostly yours truly – took our time to admire the grazing wildlife as well.
 Finally, satisfying our visual thirst, we jumped back into the car and drove farther down Fern Lake Road.

-Our main plan for the day was to hike to embraced by mountains lakes in the Bear Lake area.
+Our main plan for the day was to hike to alpine lakes embraced by majestic mountains in the Bear Lake area.
 The Cub Lake hike….
 Well, I had come across this name several times while jotting down a quick itinerary for our trip to Rocky Mountain National Park.
 Planning to hike to Cub Lake wasn’t our intention, though.
 At least initially.